hackbridge/hackbridge/_pages/support.md

 		<header class="major">
 			<h2>What are we looking for?</h2>
 		</header>
-		<p>A long-term goal of ours is to be able to provide development resources to our hackers.
+		<p>A long-term goal of ours is to be able to provide development resources for our hackers.
 We believe that providing these sort of resources helps to create <b>better projects</b> and, for sponsors, a group of graduating students who have <b>technical experience with novel tools</b> from the outset.
 With this in mind, we would welcome any support including (but not limited to):
 		</p>
 		<ul>
 			<li>Cash funding to be allocated to particularly novel projects</li>